MicrosoftDocs/sql-docs/docs/relational-databases/pages-and-extents-architecture-guide.md

 Rows cannot span pages, however portions of the row may be moved off the row's page so that the row can actually be very large.
 The maximum amount of data and overhead that is contained in a single row on a page is 8,060 bytes (8 KB).
 However, this does not include the data stored in the Text/Image page type.

 This restriction is relaxed for tables that contain varchar, nvarchar, varbinary, or sql_variant columns.
-When the total row size of all fixed and variable columns in a table exceeds the 8,060 byte limitation, [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] dynamically moves one or more variable length columns to pages in the ROW_OVERFLOW_DATA allocation unit, starting with the column with the largest width.
+When the total row size of all fixed and variable columns in a table exceeds the 8,060-byte limitation, [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] dynamically moves one or more variable length columns to pages in the ROW_OVERFLOW_DATA allocation unit, starting with the column with the largest width.

-This is done whenever an insert or update operation increases the total size of the row beyond the 8060 byte limit.
+This is done whenever an insert or update operation increases the total size of the row beyond the 8,060-byte limit.
 When a column is moved to a page in the ROW_OVERFLOW_DATA allocation unit, a 24-byte pointer on the original page in the IN_ROW_DATA allocation unit is maintained.
-If a subsequent operation reduces the row size, SQL Server dynamically moves the columns back to the original data page.
+If a subsequent operation reduces the row size, [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] dynamically moves the columns back to the original data page.

 ### Extents